vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 ### Arrival at office

-I arrived at the office shortly after 12:30 PM and finished the forms stuff a little after 12:40 PM.
+I arrived at the office (Total Health Dental Care Rotunda Treatment Center) shortly after 12:30 PM and finished the forms stuff a little after 12:40 PM.

 ### Pre-operation discussion with doctor